 When you think about the potential dangers that could threaten your building and its occupants, your HVAC system may not immediately come to mind.
 Many companies are prepared for natural disasters and terrorist threats, which, although potentially devastating, are statistically unlikely to happen.
 Yet companies fail to consider the much more likely threat of indoor air quality (IAQ) problems such as an accidental chemical or biological contamination spread through the building’s HVAC system.

-With some advance planning and regular maintenance of your HVAC system, you can prevent many threats entirely and avoid the worst outcome from accidents.
+With some advance planning and regular maintenance of your HVAC system, you can prevent many IAQ threats entirely and avoid the worst outcome from accidents.

 Because your HVAC system circulates air throughout the building, it has the potential to spread many types of contaminants as well, including: